dhh1128/codecraft.co/3-reasons-to-prefer-references-over-pointers.md

 ---
 I still remember what it was like, as a C programmer, to be introduced to the newfangled concept of references in C++.
 I thought: "This is dumb.
 It's just another way to use pointers.
 More syntactic sugar for no good reason..."

 For a long time, I thought of pointers vs. references as a stylistic choice, and I've run into lots of old C pros who feel the same.
 (The debate on <a href="http://www.cplusplus.com/forum/beginner/3958/" target="_blank">this comment stream</a> is typical.)
 If you're one of them, let me see if I can explain why I now think I was wrong, and maybe convince you to use references where it makes sense.
-I won't try to enumerate every reason--just hit a few highlights.
+I won't try to enumerate every reason &mdash; just hit a few highlights.

 <figure><img class=" " src="http://imgs.xkcd.com/comics/compiler_complaint.png" alt="" width="500" height="135" /><figcaption>image credit: xkcd.com</figcaption></figure>